 At Stony Brook, full-time graduate students are classified according to their degree program and their previous graduate training.
 This classification system is internal to the university, so your academic level won't really matter beyond our campus.
-Still, it is important to know how you are classified as this affects how many credits you need to register for and may affect your eligibility for internal awards.
+Still, it is important to know how you are classified as may affect your eligibility for internal awards.

 - G1.
 First year master's or advanced graduate certificate student who has completed less than twenty-four graduate credits.
-G1 students must register for 12 credits per semester. - G2.
+G1 students must register for 9 credits per semester, but may wish to register for 12 credits for one or two semesters during their first year. - G2.
 Advanced master's or advanced graduate certificate student who has completed twenty-four or more graduate credits.
 G2 students must register for 9 credits per semester. - G3.
 First year PhD graduate student who has completed less than twenty-four graduate credits.
-G3 students must register for 12 credits per semester. - G4.
+G3 students must register for 9 credits per semester, but may wish to register for 12 credits for one or two semesters during their first year. - G4.
 Advanced PhD graduate student who has completed twenty-four or more graduate credits.
 G4 students must register for 9 credits per semester. - G5.
 Advanced graduate student enrolled in a doctoral degree program that has been advanced to candidacy for the doctoral degree by Day 10 of a semester or term.
 G5 students must register for 9 credits unless instructed otherwise.